CVE-2025-50228: n/a

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, users should consider restricting server outbound requests or applying network-level controls to limit SSRF impact.
+Until an official fix is released, users should consider restricting server outbound requests from the affected modules or applying network-level controls to limit SSRF attack surface.
 Avoid exposing vulnerable modules to untrusted users where possible.

 Technical Details